-If you publish something or respond to something about CGBGreen Bank, make sure to include your real name and it is understood that you are a CGBGreen Bank employee so there is no conflict of interest.
-There are several easy ways to do this, such as listing CGBGreen Bank as your place of employment on your profile or starting your comment with something like" "Disclaimer: I work for CGBGreen Bank", but regardless of your method, your audience will appreciate your transparency.
+If you publish something or respond to something about the Green Bank, make sure to include your real name and it is understood that you are a Green Bank employee so there is no conflict of interest.
+There are several easy ways to do this, such as listing the Green Bank as your place of employment on your profile or starting your comment with something like" "Disclaimer: I work for the Green Bank", but regardless of your method, your audience will appreciate your transparency.